How to Export Apple Notes on an iPhone or Mac

 How to Export Apple Notes on iPhone

 If you only need one note, your iPhone is enough.
-Apple's current iPhone Notes workflow supports three practical export paths.
+Apple's iPhone Notes workflow gives you three practical export paths.

 Option 1: Open a note in Pages

-This is useful when you want to continue editing or export to a document-style format through Pages.
+Reach for this when you want to keep editing or push the note into a document-style format through Pages.
 Apple notes that drawings can't be edited in Pages, scanned documents and PDFs show as thumbnails, and tags, mentions, checklists, and note links do not stay active in Pages.

 Option 2: Export a note as PDF

-This is the best built-in iPhone path when your goal is a readable fixed-layout file.
-Apple also warns that in notes containing a multipage PDF or scanned document, the exported PDF contains only the first page of the original PDF or scanned document.
+The best built-in iPhone path when you want a readable fixed-layout file.
+One warning from Apple: in notes containing a multipage PDF or scanned document, the exported PDF contains only the first page of the original PDF or scanned document.

 Option 3: Export a note as Markdown

-This is useful for writing, publishing, and text-based workflows.
-It is a better fit than PDF when you want portable text instead of a fixed visual layout.
+Good for writing, publishing, and text-based workflows.
+Beats PDF when you want portable text instead of a fixed visual layout.

 iPhone Export Steps